alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 Thus, T&S can say that:
 - “In order to study trained ML models, especially complex DL models, **==for insight into external targets==**, we must first clarify how a **==link from ML models to TML targets==** (horizontal bottom side of a C-schema) may work.”
 (Shech and Tamir, 2022, p.
 9)

+### Different words that all refer to TML targets
+- estimator's learned transformations
+- learned representation layers
+- relationships of features represented by the data, feature relationships
+- learned sample probability distribution

 ### Wide vs narrow view of understanding from ML models